paulodiovani/slides-flatenning-js-modules/README.md

 # Flatenning Javascript Modules

-Improving Js modules by using functional programming concepts, promise and pipe chains, for better readability and easy maintenance.
+Improving Js modules by using functional programming concepts, promises and pipe chains, for better readability and easy maintenance.

 ![cover](cover.jpg)